japierreSWE/Lockbox_Local/README.md

 ### How do I export boxes?

 Open Lockbox Local and click "Export boxes".
 Then, choose a directory in the dialog that appears.
-An .lbf file containing your boxes will be placed in.
+An .lbf file containing your boxes will be placed in the directory.

 ### How do I import boxes?